 The bluff will be activated to better frame the waterfront and connect it to downtown, all to form a unified waterfront district.
 The new waterfront will incorporate limited but vital private uses to ensure the long-term activation of the waterfront park and foster a vibrant pair of Downtown axes along Osceola and Cleveland.
 This activation will support the vibrancy of the park, as well as Cleveland Street.

-The City owns three important parcels on the bluff, which should serve as catalyst sites alongside the new waterfront park: the Harborview Center, Main Library, and City Hall.
+The City owns three important parcels on the bluff, which should serve as catalyst sites alongside the new waterfront park: the former Harborview Center site, Main Library, and City Hall.
 These are priority sites because they have direct access and waterfront views, they will help to connect the waterfront to Downtown and Cleveland Street, and the City can dictate the sites' design and uses.

-Harborview Center: Located at the intersection of Osceola Avenue and Cleveland Street, the Harborview Center has the potential to become the primary, formal gateway to the waterfront.
-Throughout the planning process, a consensus among the community emerged - with few exceptions, Clearwater residents want to see the building razed and replaced with a public-facing use.
-The City should take steps to solicit private redevelopment of the northern portion of the site - rental housing or a boutique hotel, with active ground floor restaurant space - to create activity in the area on a more consistent basis.
+Former Harborview Center Site: Located at the intersection of Osceola Avenue and Cleveland Street, the Harborview Center's location was previously the focus of creating a primary, formal gateway to the waterfront.
+The Harborview Center has since been demolished.
+The city is now taking steps to solicit private redevelopment of the northern portion of the site - rental housing or a boutique hotel, with active ground floor restaurant space - to create activity in the area on a more consistent basis.

 Main Library: Activation of the Main Library with an expanded series of community uses will strengthen the space's role as a center for the community and enhance the relationship between it and its surroundings - namely the park and Osceola Avenue.

 City Hall: Located at one of the most valuable development sites downtown, Clearwater residents noted that they would like to see a combination of private and semi-public activating uses on the site, including residential development and a potential cultural use.